jeromefroe/dotfiles/README.md

 See the Stack question [How to export iTerm2 Profiles] for more information on saving iTerm2 profiles.

+I like to set a few extra keybindings for iTerm to make it feel more like other Mac applications.
+The StackOverflow post [iTerm 2: How to set keyboard shortcuts to jump to beginning/end of line?] covers a lot of the most common keybindings.

 ## Visual Studio Code

 I like to save my VS Code settings, keybindings, and extensions.
 The settings and keybindings